1. So what’s this Blaze business all about?

 The largest pumpkin pie ever baked was in 2003 and weighed 418 pounds.

-50. I’m on a green drink diet.
+52. I’m on a green drink diet, and I no longer eat rice or grains.
 Should I feel guilty after eating pumpkin pie?

 Pumpkins are low in calories, fat, and sodium, and are high in fiber.
 They are good sources of Vitamin A, Vitamin B, potassium, protein, and iron.